pdrew32/Cafe-Casa-Martinez/README.md

 These coffee plants produce fruit (from which beans are extracted) at a fraction of their max productivity that depends on the number of years since the tree has been planted or renewed.
 No fruit is produced in the year of sowing or the year after.
 In the second year after sowing the plant will produce fruit at 50% of its maximum production.
 The third year sees maximum fruit production and each year after that sees decreasing production.
 For this reason, in the 6th year after sowing the plant is cut near its base.
 The plant then regrows from the stump.
 This process is called renewing, or zoca, and it returns the plant to maximum production after two more years.
 Plants may be renewed up to 5 times.
 It is best practices to stagger the renewal or sowing of plants in different lots so that some of the farm is always producing.

 # Available Data
-Cafe Casa Martinez has daily rainfall totals reaching back to October 2006, yearly coffee production totals since 2008, and information about the month and day of sowing, renewal, and number of plants in each of the 11 lots.
+Cafe Casa Martinez has daily rainfall records reaching back to October 2006, yearly coffee production totals since 2008, and information about the month and day of sowing, renewal, and number of plants in each of the 11 lots.

 # Key Goals
 The first set of key goals are to determine which quantities correlate with yearly production and what practices could increase or maximize production.
 Secondary goals include investigating what requirements there are to make a profit in a given year.